hashicorp/nomad-guides/application-deployment/go-blue-green/README.md

 #There should be 6 allocs now (three old image)(three new image)
 vagrant@node1:/vagrant/application-deployment/go-blue-green$ nomad status go-app

-#Grab job ID from status
+#Grab Deployment ID from "nomad status go-app"
 vagrant@node1:/vagrant/application-deployment/go-blue-green$ nomad deployment promote 562b9ba3

 #Back to only 3 allocs with the new image